-FPGA fabric operates in commercial FPGA SoCs is much less than the one used by the on-chip memory controller (this latter is realized in hard silicon and placed outside of the FPGA fabric) and the memory itself.
+fabric) and the memory itself.
 To make an example, the default operating frequency of the FPGA in a Xilinx Zynq-7000 is 100 MHz.
 Differently, the frequency of the Processing System (including the memory controller) is 650 MHz.
 As a consequence, the delays originating from the bus infrastructure implemented on the FPGA are comparable to the ones required by memory accesses, and thus cannot be neglected when computing the response times of HAs.

 Contributions.
-This work investigates the major sources of delay in HAs memory access time and presents a worstcase response time analysis for hardware accelerators deployed on FPGA SoC platforms.
-We considered the AXI standard [2] for three main reasons: (1) AXI is the most widely adopted standard for communication on commercial FPGA SoCs [31] [13]; (2) AXI is the default option in wellestablished design tools for FPGA platforms, as Xilinx Vivado [30] and Intel Quartus Prime [14]; (3) AXI is the default interface leveraged by several commercial hardware accelerator modules for bus communications.
+This work investigates the major sources of delay in HAs memory access time and presents a worst-case response time analysis for hardware accelerators deployed on FPGA SoC platforms.
+We considered the AXI standard [2] for three main reasons: (1) AXI is the most widely adopted standard for communication on commercial FPGA SoCs [32] [13]; (2) AXI is the default option in well-established design tools for FPGA platforms, as Xilinx Vivado [31] and Intel Quartus Prime [14]; (3) AXI is the default interface leveraged by several commercial hardware accelerator modules for bus communications.
 The rest of the paper is organized as following described: Section 2 proposes a detailed model of the AXI bus and AXI interconnects.
 The proposed model accounts for the behavior of commercial AXI interconnects and the delays experienced by bus transactions.
-Section 3 proposes a worst-case response-time analysis bounding the response time of recurrent hardware accelerators concurrently accessing the shared memory in PS through hierarchical networks of AXI interconnects.
+Section 3 proposes a worstcase response-time analysis bounding the response time of recurrent hardware accelerators concurrently accessing the shared memory in PS through hierarchical networks of AXI interconnects.
 Finally, Section 4 reports our experimental validation, split into three sets of experiments.
 The first set of experiments validates the proposed model on real hardware waveform tracks obtained from two modern FPGA SoC platforms from Xilinx.
 The second set presents a case study deployed and running on the same platforms and compares real execution measurements with two bounds built out of the proposed analysis.
 At last, the third set presents the experimental results obtained with a synthetic workload.

-This work extends the results of [25] by providing the following new contributions: (i) An extended system model considering the pipelining structure of AXI interconnects and hierarchical interconnections; (ii) A reformulated worstcase analysis including new lemmas that copes with the limits of realistic HW-tasks and the pipelining of AXI interconnects; (iii) An updated overall recursive bound on the maximum amount of interfering transactions, computed by combining the results of the new proposed lemmas; (iv) A less pessimistic algorithm for bounding the response times of the HW-tasks and checking the system schedulability, considering all the proposed improvements; (v) An extended experimental evaluation, showing the benefits of the proposed improvements.
-The comparison shows a considerable reduction of pessimism with respect to [25] thanks to the novel contributions provided in this paper.
+This work extends the results of [26] by providing the following new contributions: (i) An extended system model considering the pipelining structure of AXI interconnects and hierarchical interconnections; (ii) A reformulated worst-case analysis including new lemmas that copes with the limits of realistic HW-tasks and the pipelining of AXI interconnects; (iii) An updated overall recursive bound on the maximum amount of interfering transactions, computed by combining the results of the new proposed lemmas; (iv) A less pessimistic algorithm for bounding the response times of the HW-tasks and checking the system schedulability, considering all the proposed improvements; (v) An extended experimental evaluation, showing the benefits of the proposed improvements.
+The comparison shows a considerable reduction of pessimism with respect to [26] thanks to the novel contributions provided in this paper.